-Using Campaigns with the All Features setting enabled (shown within the settings tab).
-You can then make a schedule best to suit you, whether it’s when you’re in the office to take calls, or when people have some leisure time to do some shopping - your ads, your choice!
+Use campaigns with the All features setting enabled (shown within the settings tab).
+You can then make a schedule best to suit you, whether it’s when you’re in the office to take calls or when people have some leisure time to do some shopping.
+Your ads, your choice!

-Truth be told, you’ll never be able to put an accurate cost of running an AdWords campaign because it’s a complex series of fine tunings and external factors.
-But if you’re short of time, you can cut corners and get a rough idea of how much you’re going to spend by using this PPC cost predictor.
+Truth be told, you’ll never be able to put an accurate cost of running a Google Ads campaign because it’s a complex series of fine-tuning and external factors.

-The highly competitive nature of PPC and AdWords means that the playing field is always changing.
+The highly competitive nature of PPC and Google Ads means the playing field is constantly changing.
 The best way to work out a cost before a campaign is to decide on your maximum budget, then try to get the best possible ROI through effective planning and execution.

 The benefits of utilising PPC alongside your inbound marketing methodology are huge.
 Where inbound can take six to nine months to take full effect, your Google Ads can be up and running within a few hours.

 This enables more flexibility as you can easily create and turn off campaigns to dovetail seamlessly with your content strategy.
 You can run display campaigns in line with your email marketing campaign and use remarketing to target those you fetch to your site.

 PPC gives users the chance to enhance their inbound strategy in a way that hasn't been available before.
 While inbound is working away, PPC can help you get some quick wins to keep your boss happy in the meantime.

 How PPC complements your first year of inbound

 There’s a lot that goes into an inbound strategy to make it work and PPC, social media and emails are just a few.
 Everything contributes to the success of a campaign in its own unique way.